-A series of edit programs are then run to test for inconsistencies and missing values within the data examples include:
+The series of edit programs that are run on the data test for inconsistencies and missing values within the data, examples include:

-- Respondent indicated that a trip was taken but no details on trip entered. - · Missing gender and/ or age details. - Range checks, e.g., for domestic trips, code entered for destination county outside of range of acceptable values, month respondent returned from trip falls outside survey month.
+- Respondent indicated that a trip was taken but detail inconsistencies on trip entered. - Missing gender and/ or age details. - Range checks, e.g., for domestic trips, destination, county, acceptable values, month respondent returned from trip falls outside survey month.